What Should I Pack?

 He knew we were going somewhere.

-What if you only had torn jeans and you were invited to meet the Queen of England?
-Do you think she would mind?
+What if you only had torn jeans and you were invited to meet a head of state?

 Do you think you will look back on this and cringe?